jrihon/thesis/chapters/00_chapter/00_section_03.typ

 @eq-basisset denotes that a linear combination of basis sets $chi_i$, with their respective coefficient $c_(s,i)$, can define an atomic orbital.
 The coefficient $c_(s,i)$ itself acts as a weighting factor to the $chi_i$ itself.
 Since we start from predefined orbitals, we still need to optimise the $phi.alt_i$ for the specific system we want to study.
 This is achieved by doing an iterative search for the optimal values of the coefficients.
 The optimised set of $c_(s,i)$ should yield the lowest energy possible for a given molecular system.
 This numerical approach is the most time-consuming step in the HF method, as convergence of a value for $E$ needs to be reached.
 This method is called the _Self Consistent Field_ (SCF).
 The more atoms present, the larger the amount of basis functions and the more coefficients in need of optimisation.

-One thing to mention is that we can define the $chi_i$ from established principles of Quantum Mechanics without extrinsic information needed.
+One thing to mention is that we can define the $chi_i$ from established principles of quantum mechanics without extrinsic information needed.
 If we can predict how the orbital should look like, we can optimise basis functions for it.
-This is what we call _ab initio_ QM.
-This is as opposed to _semi-empirical_ QM that reaches for data from wet lab experiments.
+This is what we call _ab initio_ QM, as opposed to _semi-empirical_ QM that reaches for data from wet lab experiments.
 //===== LCAO
 //Because we simplify to the independent positioning of the electrons, we ultimately simplify the idea of what a molecular orbital ($psi_i$) is.
 By defining a hybridised orbital as a _Linear Combination of Atomic Orbital_ (LCAO) and add the contribution of their possible _overlap_ in atomic orbitals to the energy of the system.
 These _overlap integrals_ simulate as though the $phi.alt_i$ were actually hybridised into a $psi_i$.